fnk0/FlashCards-Codelab/README.md

     private CardArrayAdapter mCardAdapter;
     private FloatingActionButton buttonFab;

-    /**
-     * @param savedInstanceState
-     *         If the fragment is being re-created from
-     *         a previous saved state, this is the state.
-     */
-    @Override
-    public void onCreate(Bundle savedInstanceState) {
-        super.onCreate(savedInstanceState);
-    }

-    /**
-     * @param inflater
-     *      The LayoutInflater object that can be used to inflate
-     *      any views in the fragment,
-     * @param container
-     *      If non-null, this is the parent view that the fragment's
-     *      UI should be attached to.
-The fragment should not add the view itself,
-     *      but this can be used to generate the LayoutParams of the view.
-     * @param savedInstanceState
-     *      If non-null, this fragment is being re-constructed
-     *      from a previous saved state as given here.
-     * @return
-     *      Return the View for the fragment's UI, or null.
-     */
     @Override
     public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {
         this.setHasOptionsMenu(true); // We use this so we can have specific ActionBar actions/icons for this fragment